fcolasante/thingsboard-tutorial/README.md

             ['qZdNlOVhuMKf7fRasdf', 'Teramo']
         ]
 ```
-The first element represents the `ACCESS TOKEN` of the corresponding thingsboard device, the second element is used by the **OpenWheater API** to fetch real environmental data.
+The first element represents the `ACCESS TOKEN` of the corresponding thingsboard device, the second element is used by the **OpenWheater API** to fetch real environmental data of the `CITY`.
 ```shell
 python3 fake-asset.py
 ```